 Chiropractic care has been shown to help migraines (2.).
 Massage and acupuncture have also been shown to help.

-If you would like a free check up to see which type of headache you have then give us a call to make an appointment.
+If you would like a free check-up to see which type of headache you have then give us a call or book online to make an appointment.

 1. Stress and tension-type headache mechanisms.
 Cathcart et al. Cephalalgia 2010; 30(10): 1250-1267.

 2. Manual therapies for migraine: A systematic review.
 Chaibi A, Tuchin PJ & Russell MB.
 Journal of Headache & Pain 2011; 12: 127-133.

 3. Effectiveness of manual therapies: the UK evidence report.
 Gert Bronfort et al Chiropractic & Osteopathy 2010, 18:3